Safaris in Tanzania with the best trusted Experts

-Below we offer an overview of the cost of a safari in Tanzania based on the type of tour package you choose and the key cost factors just listed.
+Below is an overview of the cost of a safari in Tanzania based on the type of safari you choose and the key cost factors just listed.

 Firstly, you have a wide choice between joining a group safari or booking a private safari tailor-made for you.
 Groups Safaris are cheaper than customized safaris, but they don’t deliver as much versatility or exclusivity.
 Private safaris can be fully customized to include the standard of accommodation and the activities you prefer that give you more choice.